 If we look more closely, we can see that market cap is also a good (though volatile) barometer of banking trends and expectations for the world’s major regions.
 We have seen the following significant changes between 2000 and 2009 and again after the crisis (exhibit):

-China’s banks went public after 2000, and as they did, the region’s share of the top 30 grew naturally.
+- Most of China’s banks went public after 2000, and as they did, the region’s share of the top 30 grew naturally.
 Over the past eight years, Chinese banks’ share has been stable, at about one-quarter of that of the top 30.
 Interestingly, market capitalization has grown faster in China than in other regions, such as the United States, but the P/B has fallen and is now 0.8.
-Representing the

 The top league of global banks has changed dramatically in the past 17 years, even more than regional banking trends would explain.
 New market challenges and digital transformation are accelerating.
 We could see similar radical changes in the coming decade.
 Making the right strategic choices now can hugely influence banks’ ability to stay ahead of the shifts.